scoskey/m314/homework.md

-## Homework 4, due Tuesday, February 11 at 3pm
+## Homework 4, due Thursday, February 11 at 3pm

 1. Let $A$ be a set of real numbers and suppose that $A$ is bounded above.
 Let $B$ be the set of upper bounds for $A$.
 Show that $\sup(A)=\inf(B)$.
 2. Let $a\_n$ be a sequence of real numbers and assume that $a\_n\leq a\_{n+1}$ for all $n$.
 Let $\alpha=\sup\set{a_n\mid n\in\mathbb N}$.
 Show that for all $\epsilon$, just finitely many terms of the sequence are $\leq\alpha-\epsilon$.